 Regardless of whether you are buying in a stationary or online store, buying more products helps to reduce emissions related to transport.

 In addition, products bought in larger sets usually come out much cheaper!
-I always do big shopping in online stores so that the ordered products last for 1-2 months.
+To reduce carbon paw print I am shopping in online stores so that the ordered products last for 1-2 months.

 #8 Give up dry food completely